Dips at small sizes for topological graph obstruction sets: Knotless embedding obstructions of size 23

 Suppose $G$ is a size 23 MMIK expansion of one of the six nIK Heawood family graphs.
 We will argue that $G$ must be an expansion of one of the graphs in the three families, $H_8+e$, $E_9+e$, and $H_9+e$.
 However, as a MMIK graph, $G$ can have no size 22 IK minor.
 Therefore, $G$ must be an expansion of one of the 29 nIK graphs in the $H_8+e$ family.

 There are two ways to form a size 22 expansion of one of the six nIK graphs, either add an edge or split a vertex.
 We now show that if $H$ is in the Heawood family, then $H+e$ is in one of the three families, $H_8+e$, $E_9+e$, and $H_9 + e$.
-We begin with a general observation about how adding an edge to a graph $G$ interacts with the graph's family.
+We begin with a proof of a theorem and corollary, mentioned in the introduction, that describe how adding an edge to a graph $G$ interacts with the graph's family.

 \begin{theorem} If $G$ is a parent of $H$, then every $G+e$ has a cousin that is an $H+e$. \end{theorem}

 \begin{proof} Let $H$ be obtained by a $\ty$ move that replaces the triangle $abc$ in $G$ with three edges on the new vertex $v$.
 That is, $V(H) = V(G) \cup \{v\}$.
 Form $G+e$ by adding the edge $e = xy$.
 Since $V(H) = V(G) \cup \{v\}$, then $x,y \in V(H)$ and the graph $H+e$ is a cousin of $G+e$ by a $\ty$ move on the triangle $abc$. \end{proof}